Last updated on February 7th, 2023 at 01:38 pm

 This is the most extensive systematic assessment of effects of omega-3 fats on cardiovascular health to date.
 Moderate- and high-quality evidence suggests that increasing EPA and DHA has little or no effect on mortality or cardiovascular health (evidence mainly from supplement trials).
 Previous suggestions of benefits from EPA and DHA supplements appear to spring from trials with higher risk of bias.
 Low-quality evidence suggests ALA may slightly reduce CVD event risk, CHD mortality and arrhythmia.

-Overall, this powerful review did not provide robust evidence that omega-3 supplements have an important effect on cardiovascular events.
+Overall, this powerful systematic review did not provide robust evidence that omega-3 supplements have an important effect on cardiovascular events.
 If you are taking these fatty acids because you think they’re going to protect you against heart attacks, this robust evidence says that it’s a waste of money.

 And as for the use of omega-3 supplements in preventing cardiovascular disease, there are better choices – like statins, where powerful systematic reviews have shown that they actually do improve cardiovascular outcomes.

 The short summary is that you shouldn’t waste your money on omega-3 supplements.
+These supplements just don’t have a large, significant clinical benefit and have some risks.
+And let’s not forget how much harm it brings to the environment.

 - A risk ratio measures the relative risk of a particular outcome between an experimental group and a control group.
 A number greater than 1.0 implies that the experimental group has a higher risk of an outcome compared to the control.
 A number less than 1.0 implies the experimental group has a lower risk than the control.
 Any number that is statistically equivalent to 1.0 means there’s no difference between the groups.
-Thus, an RR = 0.98 means that the omega-3 supplement group shows no difference in risk of all-cause mortality than the control group.
+Thus, an RR = 0.98 means that the omega-3 supplement group shows almost no difference in risk of all-cause mortality than the control group.

 - Abdali D, Samson SE, Grover AK.
 How effective are antioxidant supplements in obesity and diabetes?
 Med Princ Pract.
 2015;24(3):201-15. doi: 10.1159/000375305.
 Epub 2015 Mar 14.
 PubMed PMID: 25791371.